-Following the positive evaluation, the award occurs by adopting complementary financing decisions throughout the validity of the global commitments (N+1).
+Following the positive evaluation of the projects to be financed under the Facility, the award takes place once a complementary financing decision (template G1f) is adopted.
+These complementary decisions must be taken during the validity of the global commitments (N+1).
 The project sheets of the individual approved projects are attached to the inter-service consultation on these financing decisions as supporting documents.
+The related Delegation Agreements must be signed as well within N+1.

-The awarded delegatees have to have passed the Pillar Assessment prior to the signature of the delegation agreement.
-However, where EU funding is provided in the form of a financial instrument (equity, quasi-equity, loan, guarantee, other risk-sharing instrument), the delegatee must have passed the Pillar Assessment including the financial instruments pillar and the specific Financial Instruments Delegation Agreement, will be signed.
+The awarded delegatees have to have passed the pillar assessment prior to the signature of the delegation agreement.
+However, where EU funding is provided in the form of a financial instrument (equity, quasi-equity, loan, guarantee, other risk-sharing instrument), the delegatee must have also passed the financial instruments pillar of the pillar assessment; in that case the specific provisions for financial instruments in the delegation agreement will apply.

-The operations under the Regional Blending Facilities will be implemented in indirect management with the Lead Financial Institution.
-That institution may subdelegate (see section 3.10.) budget-implementation tasks to the partner country; the institution remains responsible for examining the partner country's rules, procedures and systems.
-Authorisation, by that institution, to the partner country to use the country's own rules, procedures and systems does not amount to what was earlier referred to as substantial decentralisation.
-In such cases of subdelegation, a financing agreement has to be signed between the partner country and the Commission.
+The operations under the Regional Blending Facilities will be implemented under indirect management with the Lead Financial Institution.
+That institution may sub-delegate (see section 3.1.1.4) budget-implementation tasks to the partner country; the institution remains responsible for examining the partner country's rules, procedures and systems.